 - • Transactions are recorded on the “blockchain” (a public, distributed ledger) which makes them more transparent and harder to tamper with.

 - • Bitcoin is backed up and encrypted on the blockchain to ensure the security of your money.

 - • Since personal information is left out of the transactions, users aren’t as exposed to threats such as identity theft.

-- • Always cut-and-paste Bitcoin addresses - don’t type them by hand
+- • Always copy/paste Bitcoin addresses - don’t type them by hand.

 Be sure to double-check the address where you are sending or receiving your Bitcoin.
-If you send to the wrong receiver, there’s usually no way to retrieve it unless the other party agrees to send it back to you.
+If you send to the wrong receiver, there’s usually no way to retrieve the funds, unless the other party agrees to send them back to you.